-Bargaining unit members may be selected by Management to serve as certified bilingual officers.
-Certified bilingual officers shall receive a monthly special duty performance pay of seventy-five dollars (\$75) for the full year from the date they are appointed by the Management and subsequently certified.
+(a) Management will place Bbargaining unit members may be selected by Management to serve as certified on a bilingual officers' list upon the member successfully passing a foreign language proficiency test approved by the Human Resources Director.
+The City will pay for one proficiency test for a member wishing to be placed on the list.
+Bargaining unit members on the Certified bilingual officers' list shall receive a monthly special duty performancebilingual officers' pay in the amount of seventy-five dollars (\$75) per monthfor the full year from the date they are appointed by the Management and subsequently certified.